 To be fair, I do understand how these terms likely caught on.
 Aside from the potential marketing angle of well-funded financial firms talking down to the competition, active vs. passive does communicate a decent amount of information about the personal activity involved.
 So finding an equally descriptive alternative is trickier than it sounds.
 But I do think it’s important, as I believe the community embrace of such slanted terminology does the indexing movement a real disservice when speaking with new investors.

 Sometimes inspiration shows up in unexpected places, and I was genuinely excited when I recently read a few articles about Tesla that included an anecdote about innovation that got my attention.
-Speaking about the market acceptance of self-driving cars, Musk likes to talk about elevators.
+Speaking about the market acceptance of self-driving cars, Elon Musk likes to talk about elevators.
 His full comments are all over the place in a variety of interviews (like this), but by combining several different quotes into a single paragraph you’ll get the full idea.